edwardtfn/TX-Ultimate-Easy/README.md

 > [!WARNING]
 > Bluetooth proxy with TX Ultimate Easy is considered experimental and not fully tested.
-> While the compile-time configuration changes (model and gangs as substitutions) may enable better compatibility,
+> While the compile-time configuration changes (device format and gang count as substitutions) may enable better compatibility,
 > we continue to consider this as a non-officially-supported customization.
 Use at your own risk.

 ### Advanced Settings